dedis/cothority/byzcoin/Contracts.md

 ### Invoke

-The only method that a client can invoke on a Darc instance is `Evolve`, which asks ByzCoin to store a new version of the Darc in the global state.
+The only method that a client can invoke on a Darc instance is `evolve`, which asks ByzCoin to store a new version of the Darc in the global state.

 ### Delete